light-and-ray/sd-webui-replacer/docs/usage.md

 ### Custom mask
 ![](/docs/images/advanced_options_custom_mask.jpg)

-- If you want to use this extension for regular inpainting by drown mask, to take advantage of HiresFix, batch processing or controlnet inpaining, which are not able in img2img/inpaint tab of webui
+- If you want to use this extension for regular inpainting by drown mask, to take advantage of HiresFix, batch processing or controlnet inpainting, which are not able in img2img/inpaint tab of webui
 - Or it can be appended to generated mask if `Do not use detection prompt if use custom mask` is disabled.
 Opposite of avoidance mask

 ### Inpaing Diff